-It is recommended to decouple the V{DD1} supply with a 10 μ F capacitor in parallel with a 1 nF capacitor to GND1.
-Decouple the V{DD2} supply with a 100 nF value to GND2.
-In applications involving high common-mode transients, ensure that board coupling across the isolation barrier is minimized.
+It is recommended to decouple the $V{\rm DD1}$ supply with a 10 μF capacitor in parallel with a 1 nF capacitor to GND1.
+Decouple Pin 1 and Pin 7 individually.
+Decouple the $V{\rm DD2}$ supply with a 100 nF value to GND2.
+In applications involving high common-mode transients, minimize board coupling across the isolation barrier.
 Furthermore, design the board layout so that any coupling that occurs equally affects all pins on a given component side.
 Failure to ensure equal coupling can cause voltage differentials between pins to exceed the absolute maximum ratings of the device, thereby leading to latch-up or permanent damage.
 Place any decoupling used as close to the supply pins as possible.

 Minimize series resistance in the analog inputs to avoid any distortion effects, especially at high temperatures.
 If possible, equalize the source impedance on each analog input to minimize offset.
-Check for mismatch and thermocouple effects on the analog input printed circuit board (PCB) tracks to reduce offset drift.
+To reduce offset drift, check for mismatch and thermocouple effects on the analog input printed circuit board (PCB) tracks.